adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/realworld.md

 token is expired or not.
 This same code can be used in the `Services/iOSLoginProvider.cs`.
 The only difference is in the `AccountStore.Create()` call (as discussed earlier).

-!!! warn Update Entitlements for iOS 10
+!!! warn "Update Entitlements for iOS 10"
     You may notice that you are not able to use `AccountStore.Save()` in the iOS 10 Simulator.
 A change to the iOS entitlements has caused this change.
 You must add keychain access to your Entitlements.plist file, and use the Entitlements.plist file as a custom entitlements list.
 Xamarin Studio for Mac has a really good